CONSTITUTION AND BYLAWS

 Section 1.
 Club Meetings

 The Club meetings shall take place at a time and location voted on and approved by the board.
-Written notice of each such meeting change shall be mailed or emailed by the Secretary at least ten (10) days prior to the date of the meeting.
-The quorum for such meetings shall be ten (10%) percent of the Active members in good standing
+Written notice of each such meeting shall be mailed or emailed by the Secretary at least ten (10) days prior to the date of the meeting.
+The quorum for such meetings shall be twenty (20%) percent of the voting members in good standing

 Section 2.
 Special Club Meetings

-Special Club meetings may be called by the President or by a majority of the members of the Board who are present at the Board meeting, or who vote by mail, email, fax or any other electronic devices deemed acceptable to the Board.
-The Special Club meeting shall be called by the Membership Secretary upon receipt of a petition, stating the subject of said meeting, and signed by ten percent (10%) of the Active members in good standing.
-Such meetings shall be held at a place, date, and hour as may be designated by the Board of Directors.
-Written notice of such meetings shall be mailed or emailed by the Membership Secretary at least fifteen (15) days prior to the meeting.
-The quorum for a special club meeting shall be ten percent (10%) of the Active members in good standing.
+Special club meetings may be called by the President, or by a majority vote of the members of the board who are present and voting at any regular or special meeting of the board; and shall be called by the Secretary upon receipt of a peti¬tion signed by five members of the club who are in good standing.
+Such special meetings shall be held in the club’s greater geographic area at such place, date and hour as may be designated by the person or persons authorized herein to call such meetings.
+Written notice of such a meeting shall be mailed by the Secretary at least five days and not more than 15 days prior to the date of the meeting, and said notice shall state the purpose of the meeting, and no other club business may be transacted thereat.
+The quorum for such a meeting shall be twenty (20) per¬cent of the members in good standing.
+All votes must be conducted in person by secret ballot.

 Section 3.
 Board Meetings